12.1 The Role of Accounting

 Owners and Managers

-In summarizing a company’s transactions over a specified period, financial statements are report cards for owners and managers.
-They show whether the company made a profit and furnish other information on the firm’s financial condition.
-They also supply information that managers and owners can use to take corrective action where needed.
+In summarizing the outcomes of a company’s financial activities over a specified period of time, financial statements are, in effect, report cards for owners and managers.
+They show, for example, whether the company did or didn’t make a profit and furnish other information about the firm’s financial condition.
+They also provide information that managers and owners can use in order to take corrective action.

 Investors and Creditors

-Investors and creditors furnish a company with the money it needs to operate.
-If you lent money to a friend to start a business, you’d want to know how it was doing.
-Investors and creditors feel the same way.
-They study financial statements to assess a company’s performance and to help them make decisions about continued investment.
-They know that it’s impossible to make smart investment and loan decisions without an accurate report on an organization’s financial health.
+If you loaned money to a friend to start a business, wouldn’t you want to know how the business was doing?
+Investors and creditors furnish the money that a company needs to operate, and not surprisingly, they feel the same way.
+Because they know that it’s impossible to make smart investment and loan decisions without accurate reports on an organization’s financial health, they study financial statements to assess a company’s performance and to make decisions about continued investment.

-Businesses are required to provide financial information to a number of government agencies.
-Publicly owned companies whose shares trade on one of the stock exchanges must provide annual financial reports to the Securities and Exchange Commission (SEC), a federal agency that regulates the trade of stock.
+Businesses are required to furnish financial information to a number of government agencies.
+Publicly owned companies, for example—the ones whose shares are traded on a stock exchange—must provide annual financial reports to the Securities and Exchange Commission (SEC), a federal agency that regulates stock trades.
 Companies must also provide financial information to local, state, and federal taxing agencies, including the Internal Revenue Service.

-There are a host of other external users with an interest in a company’s financial statements.
-Suppliers, for example, need to know whether the company to which they sell their goods is having trouble paying its bills or even at risk of going under.
+A number of other external users have an interest in a company’s financial statements.
+Suppliers, for example, need to know if the company to which they sell their goods is having trouble paying its bills or may even be at risk of going under.
 Employees and labor unions are interested because salaries and other forms of compensation are dependent on an employer’s performance.